 Fire Safety in new and altered Factories and Warehouses are subject to the Building Regulations and the guidance for fire matters at this stage can be found on Fire Safety in New, Extended or Altered Buildings.

-When premises are occupied fire precautions are controlled by The Regulatory Reform (Fire Safety) Order 2005 and this order lays down legal requirements, check them out at the above link.
+Once any business premises are occupied, fire precautions are controlled by The Regulatory Reform (Fire Safety) Order 2005.

 Fire Safety Guide for England and Wales

-The six principle risk are,
+The six principle risks are,

 Fire Risk management

 March 17, 2011[Last updated: March 30, 2019]